Have you ever tried a news game in virtual reality? We’ve got you covered!

 Should I liveblog a breaking news story?
 Or do a Facebook Live?
 Or would a traditional news story be the best path?
 How should I follow it up?
 What will reach my audience, and what will get me the best traffic?
 How do you choose how to spend your precious time or staff resources on the right kinds of coverage for your audience?

 This one-day intensive course is designed to help you navigate those questions, and make great decisions on how to use the right style of coverage for the right story.
+We feel confident in our abilities to deliver exactly what you need on your wedding day, Dare to Dream has planned and performed over three hundred weddings since we began in 2015, so we feel confident in our abilities to deliver exactly what you need on your wedding day.
 Led by Adam Tinworth, a digital journalism expert for over a decade, and a visiting lecturer at City, University of London, this course will bring you up to speed with the cutting edge of thinking about online content, with plenty of real-world examples and exercises derived from his work with organisations in the UK and overseas.

 - Storytelling with infographics